seboettg/Collection/README.md

 # Collection

 Collection is a set of useful wrapper classes for arrays, similar to Java Collection.

+## Versions
+Since [Version 2.1](https://github.com/seboettg/Collection/releases/tag/v2.1.0) you need PHP 7.1 to use Collection library.
+Previous versions are running from PHP 5.6 upwards.

 ### ArrayList, Stack, Queue ###
 The current version comes with a [ArrayList](#arraylist), a [Stack](#stack), and a [Queue](#queue).
 These classes can be used as wrapper instead using simple arrays.
 This approach guarantees consistently object-oriented handling for collection-like data-structures.